DannyArends/CTLmapping/doc/joss/2016/paper.md

 package for the R Project for Statistical Computing [@R:2005].
-Data structures of the CTL mapping R package have been harmonized with the popular R/qtl package [@Arends:2010], allowing users to quickly and efficiently re-analyse previous (R/)QTL experiments.
+Data structures of the CTL mapping R package have been harmonized with the popular R/qtl package [@Arends:2010], allowing users to quickly and efficiently re-analyze previous (R/)QTL experiments.
 Additional advantages of close integration with R/qtl are the many input formats supported by R/qtl, and access to all plot and helper functions provided by R/qtl.